In the future

 December 2024

-The CTC decides to focus its future research on two moonshots: the fully automated laboratory and the completely recyclable car.
-The CTC will focus its future research on two moonshots – the fully automated pharmaceutical laboratory and the completely recyclable car – and announces this in the editorial “Let’s think big” in the German magazine Nachrichten aus der Chemie.
+The CTC decides to focus its research on two moonshots: the autonomous laboratory and the completely recyclable car.
+Peter Seeberger announces this in the editorial “Let’s think big” in the German magazine “Nachrichten aus der Chemie”, a shortened version is published in ChemistryViews.

 August 2024

-Saxony: Site Purchase of Future CTC Campus
+Saxony Purchases Site for Future CTC Campus

 February 2024